PoCInnovation/Workshops/software/20.Kubernetes/README.md

 ## Step 4 - Make it robust

 You never know what can happen with your application.
-Crashes happen all the time and as a developper you can't afford **downtime** or **data loss**.
+Crashes happen all the time and as a developer you can't afford **downtime** or **data loss**.

 Kubernetes already shields you against your app going offline.
 It will identify crashes and restart your app so it's always available.
 However, it's your job to make sure your data persists!